websanco/liferay-learn/docs/commerce/2.x/en/developer-guide/tutorials/implementing-a-custom-low-stock-activity.md

     STARTED com.acme.j1e4.impl_1.0.0
     ```

 1. Verify that the example low stock activity was added.
 Open your browser to `https://localhost:8080` and navigate to _Control Panel_ → _Commerce_ → _Products_.
 Then, click _Edit_ within the menu for any product.
-If necessary, you can add a product to do this with (../../managing-a-catalog/creating-and-managing-products/creating-a-simple-product.md) for more information).
+If necessary, you can add a [product](../../managing-a-catalog/creating-and-managing-products/product-types/creating-a-simple-product.md).

    From there, navigate to _Configuration_.
 The new activity ("Log a warning message") will be present under the _Low Stock Action_ dropdown.